What is resilience?

 But real solutions can only come from working with the nuts and bolts, getting down to the details of what will work and what won’t.

-This is what Cranfield does: making use of high levels of specialism and collaboration between different disciplines across technology and management; having the full knowledge and insights to look beyond surface issues and make the necessary choices.
+This is what The Resilience Institute at Cranfield does: making use of high levels of specialism and collaboration between different disciplines across technology and management; having the full knowledge and insights to look beyond surface issues and make the necessary choices.

-We are calling for government organisations, industry and academia to engage with Cranfield for:
+We are calling for government organisations, industry and academia to engage with The Resilience Institute for:

-If you'd like to work with Cranfield on the Resilience Grand Challenge, please contact Mike Sutliff - Project Director.
+If you'd like to work with The Resilience Institute, please contact Mike Sutliff

 Cookies & Privacy